verysure/kcgroup/README.md

 ================

 This is a website for KC group.
-Please contact KC for maintain.
+Please contact KC for maintainence.

 Maintaining Website